starverte/flint/README.md

 With the Sparks Framework it is the same way.
 'Flint' (the core theme) and 'Steel' (the core plugin) makeup the foundation of the framework.
 Then, additional child themes and plugins extend the functionality and user experience.

-This file is part of Flint.
+    Copyright 2013  Star Verte LLC  (email : info@starverte.com)

-   	Flint is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

-   	Flint is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

     You should have received a copy of the GNU General Public License along with Flint.
 If not, see <http://www.gnu.org/licenses/>.